ktechhydle/mprun_repo/README.md

 # How It Works...
 ### 1. Set up the course:
-- Use the `Course Elements Picker`, or import your own SVG files to add features to the Canvas.
+- Use the libraries tab to add Course Elements as needed, or import your own SVG files to add features to the Canvas.
 - Scale, Rotate, or Group Elements to achieve the desired course setup.
 - Lock Element positions to prevent further editing.
 ### 2. Draw your path: